Collective dynamics versus entanglement in quantum battery performance

 \subsubsection{Fair Charging with Flipping Term}

-To isolate genuine quantum effects in charging dynamics, we impose the \textit{fair charging condition} by fixing the norm of the charger Hamiltonian, $\lVert \hat H_C \rVert = N$.
+To isolate genuine quantum effects in charging dynamics, we impose the \textit{fair charging condition} by fixing the norm of the chargoid Hamiltonian, $\lVert \hat H_C \rVert = N$.
 This removes any classical advantage arising purely from differences in energy scale.
-Under this constraint, we study the role of the \textit{interaction order}, $\kappa$, which defines the number of spins simultaneously coupled in the charger Hamiltonian, on the instantaneous power $P_i$.
+Under this constraint, we study the role of the \textit{interaction order}, $\kappa$, which defines the number of spins simultaneously coupled in the chargoid Hamiltonian, on the instantaneous power $P_i$.

-We are fixing the charger Hamiltonina norm by considering $J_x=h_x$.
+We are fixing the chargoid Hamiltonina norm by considering $J_x=h_x$.
 For $\kappa = 1$, corresponding to parallel charging of noninteracting spins, and increasing $\kappa$ to include multi-spin couplings ($\kappa = 2,3,\ldots,N$), we find that $P_i$ initially grows, peaks, and then decreases.
 Importantly, with fair charging, increasing $\kappa$ alone does \textbf{not} increase the maximum instantaneous power beyond the parallel case [Fig.~\ref{Pi_k1_N}], indicating that multi-spin correlations by themselves are insufficient to provide a power advantage.
-This is consistent with the observation that classical enhancement dominates when the charger norm is unconstrained.
+This is consistent with the observation that classical enhancement dominates when the chargoid norm is unconstrained.

 A different behavior emerges when the interaction strength $J_x$ becomes larger than the flipping term $h_x$.
 In this regime, $P_i$ reaches its peak more quickly, especially for larger $\kappa$ values [Fig.~\ref{Pi_k1_k2_k3}($a$)], demonstrating that \textit{cooperative multi-spin interactions} can enhance charging power.
 To further understand this effect, we compare $P_i$ with the ABEE.
 Interestingly, BEE remains small at the time when $P_i$ peaks and increases only afterwards [Fig.~\ref{Pi_k1_k2_k3}($b$)], showing that the enhanced power arises not from entanglement growth but from \textit{cooperative many-body dynamics}.